MC’s PLOTXY - A scientific plotting and post-processing program

 If, for instance, in Microsoft windows you can create a link to PlotXY.exe in your folder containing “sample1.adf” and “rad2.mat” and writing in the program name after “PlotXY.exe” (without quotes) “rad2.mat sample1.adf” (without quotes).
 Your PlotXY will open and automatically load the two files.

-You can list up to eight files as command-line parameters.
+You can list up to nine files as command-line parameters.
 They will all automatically load.

 We have already met in section named “Loading a file and doing first things” the “Program Options window.